kirankakanur/SPOUtilities/README.md

 - Delete Old Document Versions in "Documents" library.
 This deletes "older" versions (i.e. greater than 15) documents in the library.
 Log Info is written to a CSV file.
 - Get Last Modified Information from all Sites and "Document" Library in a Site Collection.
 This recurses through all Webs.
 Log Info is written to a CSV file.
 - Set property bag values at list level, and then retrieve the property bag values.
+- Update single value (AboutMe), multi value (SPS-Skills) fields in user profile, and retrieve all user profile properties for a given user account.

 I will be adding more utilities, and will share them.